Renkawitz Lab - Cell & Mechano Biology of Immune Responses

 (iii) How do pathogens hijack the principles of the cell-to-matrix interplay?

-Cell Motility & Cellular Navigation
+Cell Motility & Navigation

-Selected Literature:
+Selected Publications:

 Kroll et al, EMBO J 2023